CeNiEi/solana-whatsapp/README.md

 # solana-whatsapp

-A Simple WhatsApp Clone which uses Solana to send Messages.
+A Simple WhatsApp Clone which is powered by Solana

+Allows the user to create a Group, send and view messages in any group.

-Currently supports only Phantom Wallet
+**Currently supports only Phantom Wallet**

 ![image](https://user-images.githubusercontent.com/52526849/161444795-708756b3-5eb7-4ec8-874c-7c9af31fae80.png)